krupam26/Synaptix_PS_1-Live_AI-/README.md

 ##**Future Scope: Baby Dragon Hatchling (BDH)**

-The architecture anticipates integration with Pathway’s Baby Dragon Hatchling (BDH) model once available.
+LiveDoc Sentinel is designed with a modular reasoning layer that can evolve as more capable reasoning models become available.
+In particular, the system architecture anticipates integration with Pathway’s Baby Dragon Hatchling (BDH) model once officially released.

-BDH integration would enable:
+Potential future enhancements include:

-1.Long-horizon reasoning over document evolution 2.Persistent agent memory across sessions
+1.Long-horizon reasoning over document evolution
-3.More deterministic planning under continuous updates 4.Reduced inference cost for always-on agents
-The reasoning layer is intentionally modular to allow seamless replacement when BDH is released.
+While the current agent reasons over the latest document state, BDH could enable reasoning across historical change sequences, allowing the agent to understand how and why knowledge has evolved over time.

+2.Persistent and deterministic agent memory
+BDH may allow the agent to maintain structured memory across sessions, reducing reliance on ad-hoc context windows while avoiding memory drift and hallucinations.

+3.More stable planning under continuous updates Streaming data introduces frequent state changes.
+BDH’s design could support more deterministic planning and decision-making in environments where knowledge updates are ongoing.

+4.Cost-efficient always-on reasoning
+As a lighter-weight reasoning model, BDH could serve as a default reasoning layer for continuously running agents, escalating to larger models only when deeper analysis is required.

+The current system cleanly separates ingestion, indexing, and reasoning, allowing the reasoning component to be upgraded without architectural changes when BDH becomes available.

 ##**Applicability Beyond Developer Tools**